peteroupc/peteroupc.github.io/bernsupp.md

 #### Example of Polynomial-Building Scheme

-The following example uses the results above to build a polynomial-building scheme for a factory function.
+The following example uses the results earlier in this appendix to build a polynomial-building scheme for a factory function.

 Let _f_(_&lambda;_) = 0 if _&lambda;_ is 0, and $1/(\ln(\lambda/\exp(3)))^2$ otherwise.
 (This function is not Hölder continuous; its slope is exponentially steep at the point 0.)
 Then the following scheme is valid in the sense of Theorem 1: